Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

-# Modeling Hospital Length of Stay
-Building and explanatory model of length of stay following major surgery at a large metropolitan hospital
+Building explanatory and predictive models of length of stay following major surgery at a large metropolitan hospital

 Hospital length of stay (LOS) is defined as the length of time a patient remains in the hospital following a medical procedure.
 Being able to accurately model LOS is a major goal of the healthcare community as it would streamline care, and help to efficiently direct resources to patients most in need.